 It has a more basic single-stage burner, but it also has some additional design features that enable it to achieve a high-efficiency AFUE rating.

-We’ll review the TL9E’s features, specifications, and warranty terms, and compare it to some other York models to help you decide if this furnace is right for your needs.
+York furnace reviews should help you decide if a specific model meets your comfort and budgetary needs.
+This guide will cover the TL9E’s features, price, specifications, and warranty terms, and compare it to some other York models to help you figure out if this furnace is right for your needs.

 About the York TL9E